ewerton-cristhian/BrainPepPass/README.md

 </p>

 ### Google Colab version
-The Google Colab version of the BrainPepPass framework is an online tool where users can upload their peptides files and predict their permeability across the BBB.
+The Google Colab version of the BrainPepPass framework is an online tool where users can upload their monomeric peptides files and predict their permeability across the BBB.
 The users can access this BrainPepPass version [here](https://colab.research.google.com/drive/1O-obGm1mN7RdyevRzs3h0uQ0ZtIsNCa_?usp=sharing).
 The user manual can be downloaded [here](https://github.com/ewerton-cristhian/BrainPepPass/blob/master/manual/user_manual_BrainPepPass.pdf).

 :exclamation: Currently, only peptides encoded in .mol format are accepted in BrainPepPass.
 Soon we will be making available the option to upload peptides in other formats.

+:key: To access this version of BrainPepPass, the user must have a free Google account.

 ### Web server version
 :warning: The web server with the BrainPepPass framework is under deployment.
 This tool will be available soon for users.